 Daniel Robison of member station WNED paid his a visit and reports you may find some of these hats familiar.

-Mr. GARY WHITE (Hat Maker): They're right here.
+GARY WHITE: They're right here.
 So what happened here is that he sends me a CD of the video.

 DANIEL ROBISON: This order came from a guy in Southern Korea.
 He wants a hat just like Warren Beatty wears during one scene in "Bonnie and Clyde."
 So he sent a DVD addressed to the Custom Hatter.

-Ms. FAYE DUNAWAY (Actor): (as Bonnie) Hey, boy.
+FAYE DUNAWAY: (as Bonnie) Hey, boy.
 What you doing with my mama's car?

 ROBISON: This is usually how it works.
 From a movie scene, a picture or even a crude description, Gary White crafts Capones, pork pies and godfathers.